Best Travel Pants for Women 2020

 I’m going somewhere warm.
 What’s wrong with traveling in shorts?

 If you prefer shorts, there’s certainly nothing wrong with opting to travel in shorts.
-I tend to prefer to pack mainly lightweight pants and skirts for warm weather, because they’re more versatile, and generally read as dressier–making them more appropriate for your dinner reservation, and more likely to score you that upgrade if you look like you belong in first class.
-Do keep in mind that in many parts of the world, you won’t be able to enter some tourist sites with bare legs, and even some US airlines have been known to refuse boarding if they feel like you’re showing too much skin.
+I tend to pack mostly lightweight pants and skirts for warm weather, because they’re more versatile, and generally read as dressier–making them more appropriate for your dinner reservation, and more likely to score you that upgrade if you look like you belong in first class.
+Do keep in mind that in many parts of the world, you won’t be able to enter some tourist sites with bare legs, and some US airlines have been known to refuse boarding if they feel like you’re showing too much skin.
+While planes can be so freezing that I wouldn’t want to wear shorts to begin with, the body shaming from random airline employees is outrageous, and honestly worth challenging.
+If you’re most comfortable in shorts, then go for it.

-What’s the number one most versatile travel pants for women?
+What are the most versatile travel pants for women?

 This depends on what you’re going to be doing on your adventures, but for city exploring, I think culottes make the best travel pants for women.
 They’re loose and lightweight, and with a wide enough leg, they give you the best of both skirts and pants: practical, but pretty enough to wear to dinner.

 If you plan on a more outdoorsy vacation, technical travel pants are going to be your best bet.
 Good technical fabrics repel water, dry quickly, and resist staining and wrinkling.
-I prefer slightly more fitted or tailored technical pants with stretch for comfort, so I can wear them while exploring the city too.
+I prefer slightly more fitted or tailored technical pants with stretch for comfort, so that I can get more usage out of them for slightly dressier situations.